huginandmunin/aws-stepfunction-parallel-lambda/README.md

 1. Seed a QC summary row for the group/stream in a DynamoDB table.
 2. Get the stream data for the group (not implemented in the demo).
 3. Pass the data to the 3 parallel qc processes.
 4. Each QC process will mark a pass/fail attribute in the DynamoDB summary table.
 They could also store QC messages in a QC details table (not implemented in the demo).
+5. Execute a wait step to allow for eventual consistency in DynamoDB.
-5. After the 3 parallel scripts are finished, a collector script will check if the data passes all 3 of the parallel steps.
+6. A collector script will check if the data passes all 3 of the parallel steps.
 It will update a total-pass/fail attribute in the summary table.
 The total-pass is also sent to the summary-sender script.
-6. A sender script will send summary pass/fail results to a SNS topic.
+7. A sender script will send summary pass/fail results to a SNS topic.

 ## Steps to build the demo